jan-chlebek/Workshop-Materials/Animate Like a Pro with Canvas Apps/README.md

 ### PCFs and snippets
 - PCF: https://pcf.gallery/
 - Power Apps Snippets: https://powerappstools.com/
+- Build Your First PCF Control in Power Apps (With AI) by Ryan Johnston: https://www.youtube.com/watch?v=TGgtrYH2l5k

 ## Downloads:
 - Install dependencies from [PCF Sources](/Animate%20Like%20a%20Pro%20with%20Canvas%20Apps/PCF%20Sources/)
-- Download Install app solution:
+- Download and install the app solution:
   - Recommended: [Managed solution with demo app and all PCFs](/Animate%20Like%20a%20Pro%20with%20Canvas%20Apps/Animate%20like%20a%20pro%20demo%20solution/AnimateLikeAPro_1_0_0_0_managed.zip)
   - [Unmanaged solution with demo app and all PCFs](/Animate%20Like%20a%20Pro%20with%20Canvas%20Apps/Animate%20like%20a%20pro%20demo%20solution/AnimateLikeAPro_1_0_0_0_unmanaged.zip)
   - [msapp file for demo app](/Animate%20Like%20a%20Pro%20with%20Canvas%20Apps/Animate%20like%20a%20pro%20demo%20solution/Animate%20like%20a%20pro.msapp)

-In case update for PCFs was released, it's best to use unmanaged solution.
+In case an update for PCFs was released, it's best to usan e unmanaged solution.
 In case your environment doesn't allow PCFs, it's best to import msapp file.